hatonthecat/Voynich-Manuscript/README.md

 Reilly was aquainted with Ethel Voynich, who was Wilfrid Voynich's last wife (from 1902-1930); https://en.wikipedia.org/wiki/Sidney_Reilly#The_Gadfly

-Granted, anti-counterfeiting was probably a standard job duty of the Scotland Yard and something a bookseller like Wilfrid Voynich needed to be acquainted with to ensure he wasn't purchasing a fake manuscript, but the purchase of 500-year old blank parchment paper would be an extraordinary rare opportunity to fabricate text with gibberish.
+Granted, anti-counterfeiting was probably a standard job duty of the Scotland Yard and something a bookseller like Wilfrid Voynich needed to be acquainted with to ensure he wasn't purchasing a fake manuscript, but whether or not the availability of 500-year old blank parchment paper would be plausible is certainly extraordinary but not impossible, thus a rare opportunity to fabricate text with gibberish (or at least a convenient way to delay decoding of a cipher by including it in other ancient texts).
 That said, the ink would also need to have been carbon dated that far back (presumably also a rare case of having been stored in a containter for 500 years without evaporating).

 from https://en.wikipedia.org/wiki/Voynich_manuscript#Early_history: